pskl/glitch3d/README.md

 - `animate` : (true) default: false => Render .avi file
 - `frame_numbers` : (default: 200) => number of frames

+Renders (wether it is video or an image) will be output to `./renders` along with an export of the `.scene` file so that you can potentially fiddle with the existing setup.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.